mco-gh/mco.dev/content/post/found/squirrel.md

 <!--more-->

 Be forewarned: once you start watching this video, you won't be able to stop.
-Also, even if you don't particularly like squirels, prepare to fall in love.
+Also, even if you don't particularly like squirrels, prepare to fall in love.

 <br>